KMengBrown/Population-level-Task-evoked-Functional-Connectivity/README.md

 The following file contains function "ptFCE."
 This function implements Algorithms 1 of ME.
 Running the code in this file is needed before reproducing any simulations or data analyses in ME.
-* ptFCE and AMUSE-ptFCE Algorithms.R
+* ptFCE Algorithm.R

-The following file illustrates the implementation of functions "ptFCE" and "AMUSE_ptFCE" using simulations.
+The following file illustrates the implementation of function "ptFCE" using simulations.
 * Illustrations.R